iremcelikk/JAVA101-Loops/README.md

 4-Combination -> Description: Calculates combination of n and r numbers

 5-FindPowerOfANumber -> Description: Finds the entered power of entered number

+6-ArmstrongNumbers -> Description: Shows the armstrong numbers up to 10000